jdg1125/TwoPlayerChess/README.md

 To play the game, simply enter "dotnet run" in the project directory.

 Black's pieces are placed at the top of the screen; white's pieces are at the bottom.
-To make a move, type <startRank><startFile> <endRank><endFile>, with a space separating the start and end positions.
+Your desired move is indicated by the form: startPosition endPosition, i.e. 7c 6c, where numbers indicate ranks (rows) and letters files (columns).
-Example: Black enters 7c 6c and black's 3rd pawn from the left is moved down one rank.
+Example move: Black enters 7c 6c and black's 3rd pawn from the left is moved down one rank.
 To forfeit, enter DRAW in all caps on the player's turn.
 Enter EXIT in all caps to quit the game.